hereon-GEMS/Cont2SAS/docu/general/workflow.md

 ## Mesh generation

-The mesh generation step creates a mesh, which includes the coordinates of nodes, cell center, connectivity matrix, element type.
+The mesh generation step creates a mesh, which includes the coordinates of nodes, cell center, the connectivity matrix, and the element type (defines interpolation function).

 Relevant files:
-1. Relevant input xml: struct.xml
+1. Input xml: struct.xml
-2. Relevant script: src/struct_gen.py
+2. Script: src/struct_gen.py

 Important points:
-1. Generated mesh should match the mesh used for simulation, when outside software is used (e.g. moose)
+1. The generated mesh has to match the mesh used for the simulation, when a third-part program (e.g. MOOSE) is used for the simulation.
-2. The connectivity matrix should match the `Cont2SAS` meshing strategy.
+2. The connectivity matrix has to match the `Cont2SAS` meshing strategy.
-3. The current version can only generate regular meshing.
+3. The current version always generates a regular meshing.
-4. The current version supports only lagrangian elements of 1st and 2nd order.
+4. The current version supports Lagrangian elements of 1st and 2nd order.

 Workflow:
 1. [Copy struct.xml template](#copy-structxml-template)